vlrnfonts/fonts/README.md

 Valeriano (vlrnfonts@gmail.com)

 ## Copyright:
-(c) 2024, vlrnfonts, (https://github.com/vlrnfonts/fonts) with Reserved Font Names "Skate Blade"
+(c) 2024, vlrnfonts, with Reserved Font Names "SkateBlade"

 ## License:
 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is available with a FAQ at: